 (c) shall within four gatherings of-

-(i) receiving a request in writing to do so from not less than 5 members, convene a special general meeting for the purpose specified in the request; or
+(i) receiving a requirement in writing to do so from at least 20% of the members, convene a special general meeting for the purpose specified in the request; or

 (ii) the Secretary receiving a notice under rule 9(4), convene a special general meeting for the purpose of dealing with the appeal to which the notice relates.

-(2) The members making a request referred to in subrule (1) (c) (i) shall-
+(2) The members requiring a specific general meeting to be convened, referred to in subrule (1) (c) (i) shall-

+(a) make the requirement by written notice given to the Scribe; and

-(a) state in that request the purpose for which the special general meeting concerned is required; and
+(b) state in the requirement the business to be considered at the meeting; and

-(b) sign and date the request.
+(c) each sign and date the request.

 (3) If a special general meeting is not convened within the relevant period set in subrule (1) (c) referred to in-